-Most people diagnosed with ALys amyloidosis are found to have a family history of amyloidosis, although the condition may not have been diagnosed in relatives.
+Most people diagnosed with this condition are found to have a family history of amyloidosis, although the condition may not have been diagnosed in relatives.

-For more information on autosomal dominant inheritance see:
+For more information on autosomal dominant inheritance see here.

 Age of onset

 ALys amyloidosis is associated with a wider and more diverse range of symptoms than the other hereditary types of amyloidosis.
-ALys amyloidosis symptoms may mimic AL amyloidosis, the most common type of amyloidosis.
+Symptoms may mimic AL amyloidosis, the most common type of amyloidosis.

 Gastrointestinal symptoms are frequent, including bleeding from the gastrointestinal tract, diarrhea, weight loss and fat malabsorption.
 Amyloid deposits are almost always found in the liver and sometimes in the spleen.
 Liver function tests often remain stable or only slightly abnormal, in contrast to AL amyloidosis where liver function tests are often abnormal.
 There may be bleeding from the liver or rupture of the liver or spleen.
 Soft tissue amyloidosis is recognized in both ALys and AL amyloidosis, often manifesting as sicca syndrome, in which the eyes and mouth become very dry.
 In some patients with ALys amyloidosis in the NAC review, sicca syndrome appeared before other amyloidosis symptoms.
 Other soft tissue amyloidosis manifestations seen in ALys and AL amyloidosis may include bruising and lymph node enlargement.
 ALys amyloidosis may also affect the kidneys.

-Treatment of ALys amyloidosis is symptomatic.
-The NAC doctors usually recommend lifelong prophylactic treatment with proton pump inhibitor drugs (drugs such as omeprazole, which suppress stomach acidity) for all patients with ALys amyloidosis who have gastrointestinal amyloid to try to reduce the risk of upper gastrointestinal bleeding.
+Treatment is symptomatic.
+The NAC doctors usually recommend lifelong prophylactic treatment with proton pump inhibitor drugs (drugs such as omeprazole, which suppress stomach acidity) for all patients with this condition who have gastrointestinal amyloid to try to reduce the risk of upper gastrointestinal bleeding.